-After kicking off her assignment by winning the women’s swim race on New Ireland Day in July 2012, ADI’s Dr Romany Topsfield is hard at work servicing the Namatanai community.
-She’s providing clinical care to hospital patients and training staff including through interactive quizzes –
+After kicking off her assignment by winning the women’s swim race on New Ireland Day in July 2012, ADI’s Dr Romany Topsfield went to work servicing the Namatanai community.
+She provided valuable clinical care to hospital patients and training staff, including through use of a fun ‘quiz’.

 “The exciting thing is that I repeated the malaria diagnosis and treatment quiz one week after the initial quiz and subsequent teaching.
 Every single participant’s score improved.
-One person’s score went from 2.5/38 up to 27.5/38.”
+One person’s score went from 2.5/38 up to 27.5/38!”
+Dr Romany reported.

-Romany is also developing a dispensary inventory system to help ensure essential life-saving drugs are always on hand.
+Romany also developed a dispensary inventory system to help ensure essential life-saving drugs are always on hand.

 On the paediatric ward there were three children with severe malnutrition, which can lead to death, long term illness and impaired brain development.
 However, it wasn’t possible to give any supplementary feeding because there was no available formula and no potable water.
 In fact, the hospital tanks were completely dry and the nurse had not had time to walk down to the river to collect water and then to boil it to make it safe for consumption.
 For much of the day there was no power with which to boil the water either!